RWS/Sdl-Community/Language Weaver Provider/COHERE_CONTEXT.md

 - `_hasShownThisSession` limits the prompt to one per Studio session.
 - Persists the **Do not show this again** selection.

-The manager only unsubscribes once a prompt has actually been shown, so a check that finds no configured provider is retried on the next view activation — which covers configuring a provider after Studio has launched.
+The manager only unsubscribes once a prompt has actually been shown, so a check that resolves to "no prompt" is retried on the next view activation — which covers signing in to Language Cloud after Studio has launched.
+It also means an account that legitimately warrants no prompt (a paying customer, say) re-queries on every view switch for the whole session; see follow-ups.

 Suppression setting: